History of the Aether Theory

 DSSU theory.
 It is a cosmology based on a new concept of aether.

-embracing the aether theory with its heretical notion of absolute space and
+aether theory with its heretical notion of absolute space (in the sense of a

-absolute motion does not necessarily entail the rejecting and
+motion does not necessarily entail the rejecting and replacing

-replacing of existing theories.
-For instance, Einstein’s theory of relative
+of existing theories.
+For instance, Einstein’s theory of relative motion

-motion remains valid in a restricted sense; the theory is subsumed as
+remains valid in a restricted sense; the theory is subsumed as relative

 Another misconception is the notion that absolute